-Two of the biggest benefits of the blockchain’s existence are that it allows bitcoin transactions to be public and anonymous.
-The fact that transactions are public is all about transparency and protection against fraudulent activity.
-Without the blockchain, it would theoretically be possible for an individual to at least to attempt to use the same bitcoin to pay for multiple transactions.
+Two of the biggest benefits of the blockchain’s existence are that it allows Bitcoin transactions to be public and anonymous.
+The fact that transactions are public is all about transparency and protection against scam activities.
+Without the blockchain, it would theoretically be possible for an individual to at least attempt to use the same Bitcoin to pay for multiple transactions.
 It would also be possible for people to dispute transactions they’ve already agreed to.
 However, with all transactions being displayed publicly in the blockchain, these issues are avoided.

-Public transactions should not be confused as revealing the identities of the people behind those transactions.
-This is another thing that bitcoin users tend to love about the blockchain.
-When we say that transactions are transparent, we mean that everyone can see the amount of bitcoin that changed hands, as well as the public addresses on either end of the exchange.
-However, your actual identity remains completely anonymous when you send or receive bitcoin.
-Nothing about the process will reveal personal information beyond the public address of your bitcoin (which is essentially meaningless without the private keys that you alone hold).
+Public transactions should not be confused with revealing the identities of the people behind those transactions.
+This is another thing that Bitcoin users tend to love about the blockchain.
+When we say that transactions are transparent, we mean that everyone can see the amount of Bitcoin that changed hands, as well as the public addresses on either end of the exchange.
+However, your actual identity remains completely anonymous when you send or receive Bitcoin.
+Nothing about the process will reveal personal information beyond the public address of your Bitcoin (which is essentially meaningless without the private keys that you alone hold).

 This is another key aspect of the blockchain specifically as it relates to the fact that all transactions are publicly recorded.
 You might wonder if this kind of transparency ultimately matters if it’s possible for publicly recorded data to be altered.
 However, it is believed that this is very nearly impossible.

 To begin with, once data is made available on the blockchain, it will be noticeable if it is altered.
 Also, an individual transaction cannot be changed by a hacker without that hacker gaining broader access to the blockchain.
 It’s believed that the amount of computing power required for this kind of activity is prohibitive, and thus we can say with a high degree of certainty that the blockchain is essentially incorruptible.